 Brad moved from the Breckenridge, Colorado area to the Pacific Northwest (specifically, the Methow Valley) with his wife about three years ago.
 He works as a ski guide for North Cascades Mountain Guides and North Cascade Heli.
 Prior to moving to the PNW, he worked as an Avalanche Forecaster for the Colorado Avalanche Information Center, the Wilderness Program Director for the High Mountain Institute, senior staff at the National Outdoor Leadership School, and as a mountain guide.
 He served on the Advisory Board for the American Avalanche Association as the Certified Instructor Representative and on the A3 Education Committee.
 In his “off” season, he works with his other favorite “changeable medium”; wood.
 He is an A3 Professional Member as well as a Certified Instructor.

-John is an AMGA certified Rock and Ski Guide based in Leadville, CO and has been involved in the guiding and outdoor education industry for over a decade.
+John is an AMGA certified Rock and Ski Guide based in Leadville, CO.
 He got his start with AIARE while living in Crested Butte, CO where he worked as an avalanche instructor, ski guide, and avalanche forecaster.
-He actively teaches both AIARE recreational and professional avalanche courses and is a professional member of the AIARE Instructor Trainer Team.
+He actively teaches both AIARE recreational and professional avalanche courses and is a member of the AIARE Instructor Trainer Team.
 John also instructs in the Avalanche Science Program at Colorado Mountain College and guides climbing and skiing throughout Colorado and the Pacific Northwest.
-When he’s not working John enjoys reading, eating large breakfasts and running around the high country with his fiancée and their impulsive blue heeler.
+When he’s not working, John enjoys reading, eating large breakfasts and running around the high country with his wife and their impulsive blue heeler.
 John has a B.A. in Geosciences from Williams College, and an M.Ed. from Colorado State University with a specialization in Adult Education and Training.